obarbeau/cryogen-obarbeau/resources/templates/md/posts/2015-02-18-clojure-plugins-tools.md

 Runs both Midje and clojure.test tests.
 Remark: `midje-auto` do not autoreload `cljc` files.

-* `lein-ns-dep-graph`
+* `lein-ns-dep-graph` et `ns-graph`

-Shows the namespace dependencies of Clojure project sources as a graph.
+Both show the namespace dependencies of Clojure project sources as a graph.
-Uses Graphviz.
+They use Graphviz.

 * `lein-pdo`